jswade/DSWx-width/README.md

 from Zenodo for a limited region for automated testing on key functions in DSWx-width.

 ### `tst_case_repr_Wade_etal_2025.sh`
+### Purpose
 The `tst_case_repr_Wade_etal_2025.sh` script is used to perform individual computations and compare the results to expected outputs for automated testing of key functions in DSWx-width.

 ### `tst_pub_dwnl_all_Wade_etal_2025.sh`
+### Purpose
+The `tst_pub_dwnl_all_Wade_etal_2025.sh` script is used to download all input data to recreate the DSWx-width analysis in its entirety.
+If executed, this script will take and extremely long time to run, as it is downloading a large volume of SWOT and OPERA DSWx data.

 ### `tst_pub_repr_all_Wade_etal_2025.sh`
+### Purpose
+The `tst_pub_repr_all_Wade_etal_2025.sh` script is used to recreate the outputs of the DSWx-width analysis in its entirety.

 ## Installation with Docker